Page Types & Structure

 online: false, the page will not be included in the linear ordering of the book or in the menu, table of contents, or search index, but it is still built.
 When deploying your site from the built files in the

 /site/directory, simply delete any unneeded ones.
-Read more about site deployment in the Deploy Your Project section of the documentation.
+Read more about site deployment in the Deploy Your Project section of this guide.